 Tori Removal Surgery FAQs

-“Tori” refers to a bone protuberance that may exist in the palate or the mandible which, if not dangerous, its associated to malocclusion (problems with the bite), food build up in the edges of the protuberances, and it may complicate other procedures as the placement of dentures or other prosthetic procedures.
+“Tori” refers to a bone protuberance that may exist in the palate or the mandible which, if not dangerous, is associated with malocclusion (problems with the bite), food build up in the edges of the protuberances, and it may complicate other procedures as the placement of dentures or other prosthetic procedures.
 If there are several protuberances, they are called “Tori”.

-After surgery, most possible swelling, bleeding and soreness disappear within the first week after the procedure in done.
-However, the complete time frame of healing is of 4 weeks, which involves certain medication and the avoidance for certain foods for the time indicated by the specialists.
+After surgery, most possible swelling, bleeding and soreness disappear within the first week after the procedure is done.
+However, the complete time frame of healing is of 4 weeks, which involves certain medication and the avoidance of certain foods for the time indicated by the specialists.

 Other Dental Treatments in CDS

 Some cases require more stability.
-In cases were we can place more Implants an All on 6 or all on 8 solution might be ideal for the patient.
+In cases where we can place more Implants an All on 6 or all on 8 solutions might be ideal for the patient.
 All on 6 Solution is the ideal treatment if the bone permits two more implants we highly recommend patients get them.